silvercircle/silvercircle.github.io/_software/Transylvania-theme-for-sublimetext-3.markdown

 # Transylvania Theme for Sublime Text 3.
 {% include post_header.html %}
 {% include defs.md %}

 This is a UI theme for Sublime Text 3 that harmonizes nicely with the popular [Dracula syntax coloring scheme](https://draculatheme.com/).
 It is compatible with all Sublime Text 3 builds, including the release version.
-{:dc It is compatible with all Sublime Text 3 builds, including the release version.
 {:dc}

 {% include gfx/BD.html image=G.default.st-transylvania borderclass="borderless" %}